browserengineering/book/book/intro.md

 together---for example, in 1994, the year the web went commercial, was the same year I started college; while there I spent a fair amount of time surfing it, and by the time I graduated in 1999, the browser had fueled the famous dot-com speculation gold rush.
-The company for which I now work, Google, is a child of the web and was founded during that time.
+Not only that, but the company for which I now work, Google, is a child of the web and was founded during that time.

 [^theweb]: Broadly defined, the web is the interlinked network (“web”) of [web pages](https://en.wikipedia.org/wiki/Web_page) on the